From $44K to $72K in 22 Weeks: The Decision Framework System That Prevents Paralysis

 Mental exhaustion (drained from decision-making, not execution)

 He was at $44K showing symptoms of what breaks at $45K.
-He had a choice: wait for paralysis to hit and fix reactively, or build frameworks now and prevent the break entirely.
+He had a choice: wait for paralysis to hit and fix it reactively, or build frameworks now and prevent the break entirely.

-The Problem: Decision Volume Outpaces Decision Capacity
+When Decision Volume Outpaces Your Capacity Around $40K–$50K Monthly

 Most operators don’t realize they’re approaching decision paralysis until they’re already paralyzed.
 By then, fixing takes 6-8 weeks of missed opportunities while rebuilding decision velocity.